tillitis/tillitis-key1/hw/application_fpga/fw/README.md

   sends the now verified app digest to the firmware in the same system call.

+- The app leaves something it want's to be measured by the firmware for the coming CDI, typically a digest of its own security policy, like a vendor public key.

 - The key is reset and firmware starts again.
 It checks:

   1. The reset type.
 Start from client or a slot in the filesystem?